eighttrigrams/tsfun/doc/sets.md

 ## Set methods

+Set methods come in two flavours, array set methods and object set methods.
+Both of these have in common that the respective data structures are treated as if they were sets, hence we also call them set-like methods.

-### Set-like methods for arrays, usable with flow
+### Set-like methods for arrays

 Every set method's result is not only `Array<A>` but also consists of unique items (compared with `==`).
 Where possible, the order of the arguments is kept.

-These methods are designed to be part of a flow:
+`intersect`, `subtract`, `unite` and `uniqe` are partials, which can be inserted into the body of a `flow`. `intersection` and `union` take a `NestedArray<A>` as their argument, so they can be used to begin a `flow` with.

 #### intersect